How To Apply

 Low Voltage Contractor Reinstatement (Lapsed Less Than 3 Years)

-If you have previously held this license and it has been expired for less than three years, submit a reinstatement application and fee.
+If you have previously held a Georgia Low Voltage Contractor license and it has been lapsed or expired for less than three years, submit a reinstatement application and fee.

 Low Voltage Contractor Reinstatement (Lapsed More Than 3 Years)

-If you have previously held this license and it has been expired for more than three years, you must submit a reinstatement application and fee before re-taking the exam.
+If you have previously held a Georgia Low Voltage Contractor license and it has been lapsed or expired for 3 or more years, you must submit a reinstatement application and fee.
+You will be required to pass an exam for reinstatement of this license.

 Low Voltage Contractor Renewal